Content Hub asset locales

 Updating localesLink copied!

 You can update or delete existing locales.
-To update a locale choose "Update" from the cog menu to the left of the locale name and click the Update button.
+To update a locale, hover the cursor to the left of the locale name, and choose "Update" from the cog menu.
+Make your changes, then click the Update button.

 Assigning a locale to an assetLink copied!